openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 #### VolumeSnapshot

 Similar to the PersistentVolumeClaim object, the VolumeSnapshot CRD defines a developer request for a snapshot.
-The CSI Snapshot Controller Operator runs the CSI snapshot controller, which handles the binding of a VolumeSnapshot CRD with an appropriate VolumeSnapshotContent CRD.
+The CSI snapshot controller handles the binding of a VolumeSnapshot CRD with an appropriate VolumeSnapshotContent CRD.
 The binding is a one-to-one mapping.

 The VolumeSnapshot CRD is namespaced.
 A developer uses the CRD as a distinct request for a snapshot.